kavia-common/learning-management-system-257708-257733/lms_frontend/SUPABASE_SETUP.md

 - course_progress: enable RLS; allow user to manage rows where user_id = auth.uid().
 - learning_paths, courses: readable by authenticated users.

+Environment variables (client):
+- REACT_APP_SUPABASE_URL = https://<your-project-ref>.supabase.co
+- REACT_APP_SUPABASE_KEY = <your anon/public key>

+These are required for the browser Supabase client to function (including PKCE).
+The keys are public and safe in the browser with proper RLS policies.

 PKCE configuration in Supabase Dashboard:
 1) Go to Authentication → URL Configuration
    - Site URL: set to your frontend origin, e.g., http://localhost:3000 (or your preview/prod URL)